2.13.0

 Important: The

 required_scopes parameter is REQUIRED and must include at least one scope.
 Azure’s OAuth API requires the scope parameter in all authorization requests - you cannot authenticate without specifying at least one scope.
 Use the unprefixed scope names from your Azure App registration (e.g., ["read", "write"]).
-These scopes must be created under Expose an API in your App registration.Testing
+These scopes must be created under Expose an API in your App registration.Scope Handling

 Running the Server